 The William Hybrid is made for group lounging with seating for five and a power recliner.
 With durable, easy-to-clean fabric, it’s also a great option for you and your cat.

 Joybird‘s Bryant U-Sofa Bumper Sectional provides contouring comfort and a customizable construction.
 In addition, the Sunbreeze performance weave is tough enough to withstand cat claws.

 The Carlisle Collection is stylish, easy to clean, and ultra-durable.
 It’s deep seats and low back are great for loungers, whether that be you or your kitty.

 There are many ways that cats can damage couches.
 It’s important to remember that not all cats will damage your living room furniture, and not all cats cause the same kind of damage.
 Let’s take a quick look at the different types of trouble your furry friends can cause to home decor.

-If you have a cat, you already know that cat claws can be your worst enemy.
-Cats love to scratch recreationally, and they also sometimes extend their claws inadvertently while sleeping and purring.
+If you have a cat, you already know that a cat’s claws can be your worst enemy.
+Cats love to scratch recreationally, and they also sometimes practice clawing inadvertently while sleeping and purring.
 This can mean snags on almost any piece of furniture in your living space.

-Another common issue is shedding.
+Another common issue for pet owners is shedding.
 Cats, unfortunately, tend to shed a lot of fur and unless you have furniture made with pet-friendly fabrics, you can be spending a lot of time trying to get fur off your couch.

-The 4 Best Couch Fabric Options to Avoid Damage from Cats
+The 4 Best Couch Fabric Options to Cat-Proof Your Sofa

 There are some specific fabrics available that are far more pet-friendly than others.
 For example, materials like suede/microsuede, linen, chenille, and silk are not good choices for cat owners, but here are a few options that are.